Renew Your EFP

 Renewing a Binder EFP

-1. Click hereto start the renewal process.
+1. Click here to start the renewal process.

 2. Fill out the form.

 3. You will receive an email from AlbertaEFP.com with a link to activate your account.
 Please activate your account as soon as possible.
 You may need to check your spam folder.
-Please note this only creates an account; it does not start a workbook.

 4. You will be assigned an EFP technician in your area who can help you through the workbook.
 Please note this can take up to 2 weeks.

-10. Implement your EFP Action Plan on your own time and as money permits.
+9. Implement your EFP Action Plan on your own time and as money permits.
 You can ask your technician for help or use our online resources.

 Alberta Environmental Farm Plan